solarsnake/coveralls-demo-ruby/README.md

 Choose a method, __SSH__ or __HTTPS__, and click the clipboard icon to copy the URL.

-Then enter the clone command in your terminal:
+Now go to your terminals and enter the clone command:

 ```
 git clone git@github.com:<your-github-username>/coveralls-demo-ruby.git